A pet's first visit to the vet can seem a bit daunting, so we've put together a list of info and resources to help you prepare.

 At your first appointment, we will gather information about your pet’s background, health, diet, and training.
 We can also address any questions or concerns you might have.

-When you are looking for a veterinary care clinic you should be able to count on superior care and excellent service.
 Your veterinarian will examine your pet from nose-to-tail, looking for things like heart murmurs, ear infections, and/or parasites.
 Your vet can also provide pet-proofing tips, training assistance, and parasite protection recommendations.
-Once a year, you should take your pet in for a check-up.

 Before Your First Appointment